Milk bar: History

 The first "milk bar" was established in 1896 by a milk farmer Stanisław Dłużewski who established Nadświdrzańska at Nowy Świat in Warsaw.
-Food items of Nadświdrzańska's menu included: premium quality milk and butter, twarożek (sour cottage cheese spread), kefir, zsiadłe mleko (soured milk served cold with cooked potatoes and sprinkled with dill), white coffee, offered along with baked goods, such as freshly baked rye sourdough bread (chleby pytlowy), crispy Warsaw Kaiser rolls, rogaliki, maglowniczki, solanki, and scrambled egg.

 Nadświdrzańska was a response to a contemporary emerging health culture, offering simple, natural products; kefir was commonly consumed among the middle class.
 The clientele was diverse and included working class, working people with university educations, artists, and socialites.

 By 1918, the concept of milk bars, known as mleczarnia or bar mleczny, had become widespread throughout Poland.
 They were subsidized by the government as a poverty reduction measure, providing affordable and nutritious meals.
 Visits to the milk bars increased during the interwar period, particularly during the Great Depression.
 Later on, milk bars would also offer ice cream as an item on their menu.

 By the 1930s, the idea reached Britain from the US.
 In 1933, a milk farmer Robert William Griffiths established one of Britain's first milk bar in Colwyn Bay which later grew into a chain known as National Milk Bar company.
 The concept soon spread in Great Britain further, encouraged by the Temperance Society as a morally acceptable alternative to the pub, and over 1,000 milk bars had opened nationally by the end of 1936.

 Milk bars were known in the United States at least as early as 1940 as evidenced by contemporary radio recordings.
 By the late 1940s, milk bars had evolved to not only sell groceries, but were also places where young people could buy ready-made food and non-alcoholic drinks, and could socialise.
 Milk bars often had jukeboxes and pinball machines (later upgraded to video games), with tables and chairs to encourage patrons to linger and spend more money.

 The milk bar as a social venue was gradually replaced by fast food franchises, such as McDonald's, and shopping malls.
 Much of the elaborate decor has disappeared from the remaining milk bars.
 They are still found in many areas, often serving as convenience stores.